self-host/self-host/docs/production_deployment.md

 To deploy the system, you are going to need three things;

 - A PostgreSQL DBMS server with at least one Self-host database (Domain).
-- One or several instances of the API server (selfserv).
+- One or several instances of the API server (aapije).
-- An instance of the Program Manager (selfpmgr).
+- An instance of the Program Manager (juvuln).
-- One or several instances of the Program Worker (selfpwrk).
+- One or several instances of the Program Worker (malgomaj).

 If you want the quick and dirty way to deploy a test environment, then take a look at the [five to fifteen-minute deployment](https://github.com/self-host/self-host/blob/main/docs/test_deployment.md).

-# Configuration files (applies to selfserv, selfpmgr, selfpwrk)
+# Configuration files (applies to aapije, juvuln, malgomaj)

 The name of the configuration file is declared with the environment variable `CONFIG_FILENAME`.
 The file is then looked for in;